Skip to content

 Grants from the Jenny and Antti Wihuri Foundation can be applied for once a year through this call, which supports projects in science, the arts, and social fields.

 Funding is intended to support work, encourage new initiatives, and foster development across these areas.
-Funding is awarded broadly across different disciplines.
+Grants are awarded broadly across different disciplines.

 Please also see: